Skip to main content

 Career Prospects

-Students who proceed to complete UNBC’s Northern Baccalaureate Nursing Program will become eligible to apply for licensure as Registered Nurses.
-Working collaboratively on interprofessional health-care teams, Registered Nurses are typically employed in acute care, residential care, mental health, public health, and community settings.
+Students who go on to complete UNBC’s Northern Baccalaureate Nursing Program will become eligible to apply for licensure as Registered Nurses.
+Registered Nurses typically work in acute care, residential care, mental health, public health, and community settings, collaborating on interprofessional healthcare teams.

 Details